-The initial step in a managed audit is the taxpayer’s request for a managed audit.
-This request should be made to the field manager via letter or email.
-The request must be received within 30 days of the date that the Audit Notification Letter was sent in order for a managed audit request to be considered.
-Managed audit requests will not be approved if the fieldwork has already begun or if the prior audit took 120 hours or fewer.
-No more than two sequential managed audits will be allowed.
+The initial step in a managed audit is the taxpayer's request for a managed audit.
+The request should be made to the field office manager via letter or email.
+The request should be received within 60 days of the date the Audit Notification Letter was sent in order for a managed audit request to be considered.
+Managed audit requests will be denied if the fieldwork has already begun.

-Other factors will be considered in determining if a managed audit will be approved include:
+Other factors considered in determining if a managed audit will be approved include:

-The managed audit contract and the managed audit package should be mailed to the audit office.
-Once approved at the office level, the contract will be forwarded to Audit Headquarters for signature.
+The managed audit package should be provided to the auditor.
+Once approved at the office level, the package will be forwarded to Audit Headquarters for signature.

 If the taxpayer is unable to submit all information within the 45-day period, an extension may be requested for extenuating circumstances to the field office manager.

 The intent of this program is to reduce the time it takes to complete an audit.
 Once the Managed Audit Agreement has been accepted and signed, both parties need to strive to meet the managed audit timelines.
-If the timeline changes, after discussing this with the auditor and agreeing to new timelines, the taxpayer is required to update timelines as they change.
-There should be documented periodic reports reviewing the progress of the audit.
-If extension of the completion date is required, it must be approved by the manager of the audit office.
+If the timeline changes, after discussing this with the auditor and agreeing to new timelines, the taxpayer is required to update them.
+If an extension of the completion date is needed, it must be approved by the manager of the audit office.
 Failure to comply with the audit timeline may result in the assessment of interest and denial of credit interest from the date the audit should have been completed.
 Further failure to abide by a reasonable timeline may result in the assessment of interest and denial of all credit interest for the audit; in some cases, the Managed Audit Agreement may be revoked.

 Determining a completion date can be difficult.
 For consistency, the time allowed should be calculated by multiplying the hours charged on the previous audit by 140 percent.
 The resulting hours should then be divided by 140 to determine the approximate number of months for completion.
 Company growth, acquisition of other companies, the sale of business divisions and other factors should be considered, and completion dates should be adjusted accordingly.